Seagate Technology Holdings plc (STX) Stock: A Value Analysis

-Seagate Technology Holdings plc (NASDAQ: STX)’s stock price has increased by 1.04 compared to its previous closing price of 66.39.
-However, the company has experienced a -6.79% decline in its stock price over the last five trading sessions.
-Barron’s reported on 10/26/22 that Seagate Is Slashing 8% of Its Workforce.
-It’s Cutting Costs as Demand Slows.

-The price-to-earnings ratio for Seagate Technology Holdings plc (NASDAQ: STX) is 23.93x, which is above its average ratio.
+The price-to-earnings ratio for Seagate Technology Holdings plc (NASDAQ: STX) is 22.92x, which is above its average ratio.
 Moreover, the 36-month beta value for STX is 1.09.
-Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 2 as “overweight,” 13 as “hold,” and 1 as “sell.”

 Will You Miss Out On This Growth Stock Boom?